 Suitability

-A material that is too hard may damage mating parts, while one that is too soft will not function properly.
+As a material that is too hard may damage mating parts, while one that is too soft will not function properly.
 For example, seals and gaskets require a specific durometer to create an effective seal without causing damage.

 Quality